deephacks/westty/readme.md

 basic form.

 The following CDI drop-in modules are provided.
 All modules are optional and self-sustained with clearly separated concerns and does not pollute classpath if not used.
+If you dont need clustering, datasources, job scheduling, protobuf or websockets then dont use it.
+Simple, take what you need.
+Westty is modular like that.

 * [DataSource] (http://docs.oracle.com/javase/6/docs/api/javax/sql/DataSource.html)